Bourges, Cher tourism & sightseeing

 The carving around the doorway (called the 'tympanum') is an extraordinary and extensive depiction of the Last Judgement, in fine detail and with numerous individual sections to capture your attention.
 In all there are five separate entrances along the facade, each featuring elaborate stonework.

-Inside Bourges cathedral you can admire the stained glass windows it contains, dating from the 13th century construction of the cathedral (it is very unusual to find original windows in a cathedral of this age), are very attractive and colourful, and contain fascinating depictions of biblical stories
+Inside Bourges cathedral you can admire the stained glass windows, dating from the 13th century construction of the cathedral (it is very unusual to find original windows in a cathedral of this age).
+These are very attractive and colourful, and contain fascinating depictions of biblical stories.

 Jacques-Coeur was the son of a local merchant born here in 1400 who rose to become treasurer to the King - a position which brought him great wealth with which to build this palace, a magnificent building both inside and outside.

 The outside of the palace features a great deal of sculptured ornamentation while inside you can see signs of the luxury, including monumental fireplaces and...indoor toilets (exceptional for the 15th century)!

 Other Bourges monuments

 Much ofBourges burned to the ground in 1487, so many of the buildings you see date from the rebuilding shortly after that time, which was a very busy time of reconstruction.
 Above all it is the medieval part of the old town just north of the cathedral that you will enjoy exploring,.

 There are some very impressive grand houses and more modest medieval dwellings, including numerous (more than 400) half-timbered houses, some of which feature ornately carved woodwork.
 The oldest earlier medieval houses typically feature upper stories that overhang the lower stories, providing some protection from the rain, but this practice was banned in Bourges for buildings constructed after the great fire in 1487.